 About Kelly Leonard

 Kelly Leonard is the President and CEO of Kelly Leonard Productions, a creative company that produces life, theater and comedy and provides thought leadership through books, speaking engagements and workshops for businesses, organizations and anyone looking to improve creativity, leadership and innovation.

-Kelly is also aligned as a Creative Advisor with The Second City in Chicago, where he’s worked since 1988 overseeing productions with such a notable performers as Stephen Colbert, Tina Fey, Steve Carell, Amy Poehler, and a host of so many others.
+Kelly is also aligned as a Creative Advisor with The Second City in Chicago, where he’s worked since 1988 overseeing productions with such notable performers as Stephen Colbert, Tina Fey, Steve Carell, Amy Poehler, and a host of so many others.
 Kelly co-founded Second City Theatricals, the division of the company that develops an eclectic array of live entertainment all over the world.

-Kelly is co-author, along with Tom Yorton, of the the best-selling book Yes, And.
+Kelly is co-author, along with Tom Yorton, of the best-selling book Yes, And.
 He has received many honors, including being named to Crain’s Chicago Business 40 under 40 list and named one of the top 40 cultural figures in Chicago by Time Out Magazine.
 Find out more about Kelly Leonard.